The information provided in this ELRP customer FAQ can change in whole or in part subject to California Public Utilities Commission approval.

 - Email address for event notifications

-- Specify if any of the sites you are enrolling have a Rule 21 export agreement and if you would like to be compensated for exports
+- Specify if any of the sites you are enrolling have a Rule 21 export agreement and would like to be compensated for exports

 - Specify if any sites you are enrolling have back-up generation.
 If you have back-up generation, customer support will follow up with you to collect additional information about any back-up generation after you enroll.